elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Storage class for Elasticsearch Nodes is now configurable.
 Local storage is now used by default in the Exoscale environment.
 It is provisioned by [sig-storage-local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner).
 - Upgraded helm to v3
 - Terraform backend now configured from a seperated file `backend_config.hcl`
+- Ignore `falco syscall event dropped` messages.
+These messages were spamming and thus being ignored anyway.
+(Should be enabled once falco reaches 1.0.0)